Whatever510/TeslaAppDiffExtractor/README.md

 ## Output
 The program will create two directories.
 - The **unzipped/** directory contains the unzipped apk data.
 This directory can be deleted after the program finishes.
-To inspect the added files follow the paths specified in **PathDifferences.txt**
+To inspect the added files follow the paths specified in **PathDifferences.diff**

 - The **result** directory contains three txt files:
-    - **ApiDifferences.txt** contains all changes to the api calls.+
+    - **ApiDifferences.diff** contains all changes to the api calls.+
-    - **StringDifferences.txt** contains all the added and deleted String resources between the two versions
+    - **StringDifferences.diff** contains all the added and deleted String resources between the two versions
-    - **PathDifferences** contains the paths to all added and deleted files.
+    - **PathDifferences.diff** contains the paths to all added and deleted files.
 To inspect a certain element follow the path mentioned in the file.
 The unzipped apks can be found in the **unzipped/** directory.
 To see deleted files check in the older version, to see newly added file check the newer version.